 Poster abstract title - 20 words maximum (Title must be the same for the presented poster)

 The title should be an accurate description of the abstract’s contents.
-It should be a description of what was investigated rather than a statement of the results or conclusions.
+It should describe what the investigation rather than a statement of the results or conclusions.

 A suggested structure for an abstract is: